Fogou: Function

 It has been conjectured that they were made as refuges, or for religious purposes, or for food storage.

 Fogous' central locations inside settlements and the work that evidently went into constructing them indicates their importance to the community, but their original purpose is no longer known.
 Many are oriented southwest–northeast, with the opening facing the prevailing wind.

 Excavated examples at Halliggye, Carn Euny, and Boden suggest fogous may have been deliberately filled back in after use, or upon abandonment of the surrounding settlement.

 Iron-age ritual use seems unlikely, given the Celtic druids' known custom of worship in outdoor spaces open to the sky.

 Refuge hypothesis

 Currently, both documentary and subsequent archaeological evidence support their use as refuges, possibly to survive raids, as first suggested by Kenneth MacGregor (2004).

-Nancy Edwards wrote that "evidence would support this: Creeps, hidden chambers, and sally ports, as well as the fact that most sonterrains were invisible above ground, would all have helped to provide protection in the case of sudden attack.
+Nancy Edwards wrote that "evidence would support this: Creeps, hidden chambers, and sally ports, as well as the fact that most souterrains were invisible above ground, would all have helped to provide protection in the case of sudden attack.
 They could, however, turn into death-traps if the aggression was prolonged."